openstack/barbican-specs/specs/liberty/quota-support-for-barbican-resources.rst

 * Policy changes

-  For all admin-only APIs, the caller is expected to have a barbican admin role.
-The check for this will be added to the Barbican policy.json
+  For all service-admin-only APIs, the caller is expected to have a barbican key-manager:service-admin role.
+The check for this will be added to the Barbican policy.json file.

 Once implemented and enforced, all Barbican resource creation API could return